ratatui/ratatui/CONTRIBUTING.md

 ### Closing Issues

 If you close an issue that you have "imported" to this fork, please make sure that you add the issue to the **CLOSED_ISSUES.md**.
-This will enable us to keep track of which issues have been closed from the original repo, in case we are able to have the original repository transfered.
+This will enable us to keep track of which issues have been closed from the original repo, in case we are able to have the original repository transferred.

 # Contributing